geosolutions-it/MapStore2/docs/user-guide/cards-properties.md

 ## Managing User Rights

-Through the Edit Map Properties panel, it is possible to assign rights on maps to groups.
+Through the "Edit Properties" panel, it is possible to assign rights on maps to groups.
 In the **Add a rule...** section you can select a *Group* and assign a permission to it:

 <img src="../img/select-rule-for-groups.jpg" style="max-width:350px;"/>